lalliexperience/MikroTik-Multipinger/README.md

 <h1 align="center">MikroTik-Multipinger</h1>

 <h3 align="center">
-Pings hosts withing a network and sends an alert email if any are not found.
+Pings hosts within a network and sends an alert email if any are not found.
 It can also retrieve DHCP reservations from a MikroTik router and ping those.
 </h3>

 ---